 Whole life insurance and other forms of permanent insurance do have their place.
 Whole life does a good job at paying for final expenses, it can be useful for leaving legacies, and it can be a helpful estate planning tool for the ultra-wealthy.
 But as a retirement savings vehicle, it often falls short of other investment options.

 Finally, none of these illustrations take into consideration individual circumstances that would need to be considered before making a final decision, like risk tolerance, net worth, income, other assets, other insurance, and more.
 It’s important that you talk through your options with an insurance agent, and if you are trying to save for retirement, talk with an advisor or financial planner (preferably one who is fee-only!) to see what would work best for you.
+Click here to schedule a meeting with us to talk through your own situation.
+We help clients all over the country with their financial planning and investment management questions.

 The charts and graphs contained herein should not serve as the sole determining factor for making investment decisions.
 To the extent that you have any questions regarding the applicability of any specific issue discussed to your individual situation, you are encouraged to consult with Flagstone Financial Management.
 All information, including that used to compile charts, is obtained from sources believed to be reliable, but Flagstone Financial Management does not guarantee its reliability.